The following commentary is based on the draft Building Safety Bill. It is therefore subject to change and provided for information only.

 What will the Building Safety Manager do?

-- Design and implement a suitable and appropriate inspection regime for the higher-risk building, to ensure the operation and occupancy of the building in compliance with the building safety case.
+- Designing and implementing a suitable and appropriate inspection regime for the higher-risk building, to ensure the operation and occupancy of the building is in compliance with the building safety case.

 - Work with Responsible Persons where appropriate to implement and coordinate the emergency and evacuation procedures at the building, ensuring this is consistent with the building safety case.